tomas-ravalli/dynamic-pricing-engine/README.md

 ## Structure

-While the source code and data for this project are kept private to honor confidentiality agreements, this section outlines the project's structure.
-This demonstrates a professional, modular, and reproducible approach to building machine learning systems, designed for easy maintenance and scalability.
+While the source code and data for this project are kept private due to confidentiality agreements, this section outlines the project's structure.

-The project was designed with the following directory structure:

 ```bash
 FCB_Dynamic-Pricing/